n-mounier/MRlap/README.md

-files, the approach used for pruning (distance vs LD) but also by `s`, the number of simulations used for the sampling strategy to estimate the variance of the corrected causal effect and the covariance between observed and corrected effects.
+files, the approach used for pruning (distance vs LD) but also by `s`, the number of simulations used for the sampling strategy to estimate the variance of the corrected causal effect and the covariance between observed and corrected effects (type `?MRlap` to get details).
 However, reducing the value of `s` is strongly discouraged as it can lead to an innacurate estimation of the corrected effect standard error.

 <font color="grey"><small> Results from analyses performed on a MacBook
 Pro (Early 2015) - Processor : 2.9 GHz Intel Core i5 - Memory : 8 GB